DuartBreedt/EduanBreedtBlog/content/blog/kitsch.md

 description = "What is our current relationship with pain?
-How might it change over the course of our lives?" author = "Eduan Breedt" date = "2021-09-08" tags = ["pain", "physiotherapy", "Nietchze", "kitsch", "religion"] categories = ["pain", "psychology"]
+How might it change over the course of our lives?" author = "Eduan Breedt" date = "2021-09-08" tags = ["pain", "physiotherapy", "Nietchze", "Deleuze", "kitsch", "religion"] categories = ["pain", "philosophy]
 [[images]]
   src = "img/2019/03/pic01.jpg"
   alt = "Lawn Flaimngo"